Appendix H — Changes in the third edition

 - The structure of the book has been updated and how has four major sections: Soil setting, Soil Profile, Soil Horizons, and Soil Interpretations.

 Rationale: Numeric data recorded as ranges in the field has limited re-use potential (in that it can’t be combined with the same data recorded against other classifications or as numbers) and the ranges have an inherently limited resolution.
 Many numeric soils parameters have no inherent natural breaks, but patterns in their distribution can emerge in specific landscapes or over certain scales of examination.
-Recording such data to classes reduces the odds of ever revealing those patterns clearly. - No parameters connected to the NZSC have been substantially changed
+Recording such data to classes reduces the odds of ever revealing those patterns clearly. - Parameters required for the New Zealand Soil CLassifciation (NZSC) have been updated where needed in alignment with the simultaneous review of that document

 Soil Setting (formerly ‘Site Data’)